-- Sustainable management of the future Metro's waste streams through waste avoidance, reduction, recycling and reduced disposal - Protection of river ecosystems, water conversation, and preservation of the ecological reserve - Biodiversity and environmental heritage protected to enhance ecosystem goods and services f.
-SAFETY AND SECURITY

-- Diversification of the energy sources on which the future Metro will rely and proactive management of energy demand and, - Reduction in land, air, water, noise, and light pollution g.
+- Sustainable management of the future Metro's waste streams through waste avoidance, reduction, recycling and reduced disposal - Protection of river ecosystems, water conversation, and preservation of the ecological reserve - Biodiversity and environmental heritage protected to enhance ecosystem goods and services - Diversification of the energy sources on which the future Metro will rely and proactive management of energy demand and, - Reduction in land, air, water, noise, and light pollution h.
+SAFETY AND SECURITY i.
 HEALTH CARE